scott45/flask-assessment/README.md

 > cd Terraform-scripts

-And remember to edit and put self credentials in variables.tf
+And remember to edit and put self credentials in variables.tf to reflect your account.

 ## Check the resources to be created;